 Huli means ‘to turn’ in the Hawaiian language, and it is a great description of these chickens.
 They are roasted golden brown over a grill while they are continuously turned.

 are Portuguese sugared and fried balls of fluffy yeast dough.
-Tex Drive Inn in Hanoka’a serves (according to us) the best malasadas on the Big Island.
+Tex Drive Inn in Hanoka’a serves (according to us) the best malasadas on the Big Island, with a close second place for the Punalu’u bake shop.